CTFxShubh/Password-Analyzer/README.md

  cd FUTURE_CS_03
  ```

+2. Prepare Your Environment

+**Ensure Python is Installed:** Make sure you have Python installed on your computer.
+You can check if Python is installed by opening a terminal (on macOS or Linux) or Command Prompt (on Windows) and typing:

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details.